-Figure 22: DG of Spots/Stripes ELM in latent space.
+FIG. 22.
+DG of Spots/Stripes ELM in latent space.
 The structure is much more complex than the landscape of the same networks mapped using AD directly in the image space, because the generator network has well-defined barriers between its clear images.
-The barriers generally respect the difference between the spots and stripes categories.
-On the other hand, the stripes images have lower energy than the spots images, causing the some of the spots images to merge with the main branch instead of forming their own grouping.
+The barriers generally respect the difference between the Spots and Stripes categories.
+On the other hand, the Stripes images have lower energy than the Spots images, causing some of the Spots images to merge with the main branch instead of forming their own grouping.